-We allocate net operating results of the Operating Partnership after preferred distributions to third parties and Simon Property based on the partners' respective weighted average ownership interests in the Operating Partnership.
-Our weighted average ownership interest in the Operating Partnership was 79.3% and 79.1% for the nine months ended September 30, 2007 and 2006, respectively.
-As of September 30, 2007 and December 31, 2006, our ownership interest in the Operating Partnership was 79.4% and 78.9%, respectively.
-We adjust the limited partners' interest in the Operating Partnership at the end of each period to reflect their respective interests in the Operating Partnership.
+We allocate our net operating results after preferred distributions based on our partners' respective weighted average ownership.
+In addition, Simon Property owns certain of our preferred units.
+Simon Property's weighted average ownership interest in us was 79.3% and 79.1% for the nine months ended September 30, 2007 and 2006, respectively.
+As of September 30, 2007 and December 31, 2006, Simon Property's ownership interest in us was 79.4% and 78.9%, respectively.
+We adjust the limited partners' interest at the end of each period to reflect their respective ownership interest in the Operating Partnership.

-Preferred distributions of the Operating Partnership in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of limited partnership interest.
+Preferred distributions in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units of limited partnership interest.